Skip to content

 • There are no suggestions because the search field is empty.

 SMS S.H.A.F.T.
-Policy
+Policy Compliance in Bravo

 Learn how Bravo complies with the SMS SHAFT policy, outlining restrictions on sending promotional messages related to sex, hate, alcohol, firearms, and tobacco.

-What is S.H.A.F.T?
+What is S.H.A.F.T.?

 What happens when a violation occurs?